 For inner, outer and cross joins, the initial working Dataset is the result of the inner or outer or cross join applied to the Datasets specified in the join clause.
 If the Datasets have common measures or attributes (i.e. with identical names) then it is mandatory to refer to those components by specifying both the Dataset name and the measure name.
 Suppose that ds1 and ds2 have a common measure m, then:

-[ds1,ds2] { a = ds1.m +1 } correct
+[ds1,ds2] { a = ds1#m +1 } correct

 [ds1,ds2] { a = m + 1 } not correct (ambiguous: m can refer to ds1 or ds2)